 News and Events

-Meet the POS team at the 10th Palliative Care Congress 12-14th March 2014 in Harrogate, UK.
+The POS team was at the 10th Palliative Care Congress 12-14th March 2014 in Harrogate, UK.

 POS-S Renal included in a review of PROM's for people with Chronic Kidney Disease by Oxford University.

 The Integrated Palliative care Outcome Scale (IPOS) was received with much enthusiasm at the POS training days.
 Following feedback we are now making final adjustments to the measure.
 The IPOS will be available to download from this website very soon - watch this space!

 We welcome the new paper on use of POS in Africa by Defilippi and Downing published in the International Journal of Palliative Nursing More.